lasigeBioTM/PGR/README.md

 The PGR corpus is a silver standard corpus of human phenotype and gene annotations and their relations.
 This corpus is available in the **corpora/10_12_2018_corpus/** directory (in *.tsv* and *.xml* formats).
 Later, a new corpus was created using a different query, available at the **corpora/11_03_2019_corpus/** directory (in *.tsv* and *.xml* formats).
 If you intend to create a new corpus you can follow the bellow guidelines.

+Our academic paper which describes PGR in detail can be found [here](https://arxiv.org/abs/1903.10728).

 ## Dependencies

 * Python >= 3.5